 ANNUAL REPORT 2024

-Shaping the Narrative: Advocating for Logical PFAS Solutions
+Shaping the Narrative: Advocating for Rational PFAS Solutions

 The technical, operational, and financial challenges that confront clean water agencies due to PFAS are among the greatest threats the sector has seen.
 As federal and state regulators race to control PFAS pollution – after decades of industrial use – clean water agencies are caught in the crosshairs.
 Some in the environmental activist community, media and the general public are pointing to clean water agencies as polluters, trying to build the case that utilities are part of the problem, rather than part of the solution.